64kramsystem/simple_scripting/README.md

 ## SimpleScripting::Configuration

-SSC is a module which acts as frontend to the ParseConfig gem (`parseconfig`), giving compact access to the configuration and its values, and adding a few helpers for common tasks.
+`SS::C` is a module which acts as frontend to the ParseConfig gem (`parseconfig`), giving compact access to the configuration and its values, and adding a few helpers for common tasks.

 Say one writes a script (`foo_my_bar.rb`), with a corresponding (`$HOME/.foo_my_bar`) configuration, which contains: